-Plantar fasciitis is a common foot condition that is often caused by a strain injury.
-If you are experiencing heel pain or symptoms of plantar fasciitis, contact David Lambarski, DPM from Northeast Foot Care.
+If you are suffering from bunion pain, contact David Lambarski, DPM of Northeast Foot Care.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our offices located in Amsterdam and Clifton Park, NY .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.